 Pricing and Fees

 Both Beehiiv and Kit offer a free plan for those who just want access to the basic features.
 Beehiiv lets you have up to 2,500 subscribers and access to all its audience growth features, including custom websites, newsletter creation, analytics, tagging, and segmentation.
-The only thing you don’t get is the monetization features—notably the referral program and built-in ads network.
+What you don’t get is the monetization features—notably the referral program and built-in ads network—or automations, which is a huge disadvantage compared to other free plans.

 When you reach 2,500 subscribers (or if you want access to monetization features and automations), you’ll need to move to the Scale plan.
 Prices are as follows: